Job order contracting

 Bluebeam: Real-time PDF mark-up and review collaboration

-GeoSIMS – Space Inventory Management System.
-This system is used to track the assignment and type of space at the University.
+Space Manager – A component of the InVision mapping platform, Space Manager is used to track the assignment and type of space at the University.
 The information collected is used for space and capital planning.

 InVision – This web-based mapping platform allows users to create and manage asset locations and data both indoors and out, and is built on the same robust indoor GIS system that supports GeoSIMS.